bobcozzi/rpgiv2free/README.md

 Default: `true`

+### `rpgiv2free.tempVarName1
+The name used as a workfield by the convertion extension.
+This field name is used when converting things like CAT and SUBST to free format.
+In some scenarios, a length variable is required and this variable name is used.
+The conversion generates a DCL-S stand-alone field defining this variable name automatically.

+- `f2f_tempVar1` — The default named used by the extension.
+- `<your-custom-name` — A user-specified variable name to use, must **NOT contain** special symbols such as @#$

+Default: `f2f_tempVa1`

 ## In Development:

-- **Header/Control (H) Specs**
-  The conversion for H Specs is currently in development.
-It mostly works but may require some additional tweaks for edge cases.

 - **Procedure (P) Specs**
-  Most aspects of P Specs are working, but some minor adjustments are still being made.
-I doubt you will notice any issues, but if you do, please let me know.
+  Most aspects of P Specs are working, but will be integrated into the extension explicitly in a future release.
+Please review P spec conversions for confirmation of successful conversion.

 - **Calculation (C) Specs**
   The conversion of Calc Specs is in progress and is being updated in each release.
 Currently some calc specs convert fine, while others may or may not convert.
-Be ready with your Ctrl+Z to undo the conversion if it does not work as expected. (cmd+Z on Mac).
+Be ready with your Ctrl+Z (cmd+Z on Mac) to **undo** the conversion if it does not produce the desired results. .
 For now, the following features are enabled:
-  - IFxx/ORxx/ANDxx/WHENxx/CASxx convert as a compound statement.
   - Regular "3 factor" opcodes (such as CHAIN, READE, etc.) convert to free format.
-But verification may be needed.
+But verification is recommened.

   **Data Structure (DS) and Data Structure Subfields**
 - Data Structures and subfields convert fine.
-When a DS, PI, or PR statement is selected, then rpgiv2free conversion inserts the END-xx after the last subfield or parameter in the corresponding data structure or parameter list.
-Eventually we plan to include a setting to also convert the subfields or parameters to free format.
+When a DS, PI, or PR statement is selected, rpgiv2free conversion inserts an END-xx after the last subfield or parameter of the corresponding data structure or parameter list.

--
+## Limitations
+- Conditioning and Level Break Indicators are NOT converted.
+The opcodes convert but the conditioning and Level-break Indicators are lost.
+So some manual conversion to RPG IV conditional logic is required before converting them to free format.
+- RPG Logical Cycle-based File Declarations (i.e. File specs with **Primary or Secondary files**) are not converted.
+RPG IV _hybrid_ Free format may included fixed-format code, so they can usually remain in your source code as is.
+However if your intent is to migrate to fully free format RPG IV, then you must remove any RPG Cycle-related code from your source file member.

 ## Getting Started

 1. **Install the Extension**: